-Institutional theory has been used as a theoretical lens in the research of various areas of knowledge such as social sciences, institutional economics, international business and organizations(Ronaldo, Filho, & Gon, 2008)(Ronaldo et al., 2008) .
-It reflects transformations that have occurred in the area of organizational studies, especially since the mid -1970s.(Scott, 2014)(Scott, 2014).
-This approach differs from classical studies in organizations by failing to conceive of the environment as an entity external to the organization.
-There is a focus on environmental attributes more specific to the interorganizational relationship; the level of analysis is expanded to studies involving populations, communities and organizational fields; and are considered symbolic environmental facets through social and cultural elements, which act together with the economic and material dimension(Ronaldo et al., 2008)(Ronaldo et al., 2008) .
+Institutional theory has been used as a theoretical lens in research on various areas of knowledge, such as social sciences, institutional economics, international business and organizations (Ronaldo et al., 2008) .
+It reflects transformations that have occurred in the area of organizational studies, especially since the mid -1970s (Scott, 2014).
+This approach differs from classical studies of organizations by failing to conceive the environment as an entity external to an organization.
+There is a focus on environmental attributes that are more specific to an interorganizational relationship; the level of analysis has been extended to studies involving populations, communities and organizational fields, which are considered symbolic environmental facets due to the social and cultural elements that act together within the economic and material dimensions (Ronaldo et al., 2008) .

 From this perspective, institutions can strongly influence the goals and beliefs of individuals, groups and organizations.
-Attention is focused on the relationship of mutual influence between organizations and organizational fields, on the one hand, and broader normative and cultural structures, on the other.
-This perspective is attentive to the way in which institutionalized values in society permeate organizational structures and forms, considering it necessary to enrich the analysis of instrumental aspects with reflections on cultural and symbolic elements in the organizational study.(Ronaldo et al., 2008)(Ronaldo et al., 2008).
-Institutionalization represents a process conditioned by the logic of conformity to socially accepted norms, as well as by the incorporation of a knowledge system built along social interaction, which are parameters for the conception of reality of social actors and for action.
-Organizations, in this sense, articulate their actions and structures in relation to the characteristics of the institutional context in search of legitimation and social acceptance.
+Attention is focused on the relationships of mutual influence to organizations and organizational fields on the one hand and on broader normative and cultural structures on the other.
+This perspective is attentive to the way in which institutionalized values in society permeate organizational structures and forms; it considers it necessary to enrich an analysis of instrumental aspects with reflections on cultural and symbolic elements in an organizational study (Ronaldo et al., 2008).
+Institutionalization is a process conditioned by the logic of conformity to socially accepted norms and by the incorporation of a knowledge system built on social interactions, which are the parameters for the conception of reality by social actors and for actions.
+Organizations, in this sense, articulate their actions and structures in relation to the characteristics of their institutional context in search of legitimation and social acceptance.

-Oftedal et al., (2018)Oftedal et al. (2018) seeking to understand how entrepreneurial education should be institutionally positioned, they constructed scales capable of measuring the effect of the university institutional context based on this theory.
-The authors adopted the definition of Scott (2014, p.
-56) in which institutions are “regulatory, normative and cultural-cognitive elements that, together with associated activities and resources, provide stability and meaning to social life”.
-Scott (2014) places greater emphasis on the limitations or demands that the institutional environment imposes on organizations that try to ensure their own survival, whether it is imposed through regulatory, normative or cognitive-cultural elements.
-The author also describes the institutional environment as the set of rules and requirements that organizations must respect to obtain the expected support and legitimacy of the environment in which they operate.
+Oftedal et al. (2018), seeking to understand how entrepreneurial education should be institutionally positioned, construct scales based on this theory that are capable of measuring the effect of the university institutional context.
+The authors adopt the definition of Scott (2014: 56), whereby institutions are “regulatory, normative and cultural-cognitive elements that, together with associated activities and resources, provide stability and meaning to social life”.
+Scott (2014) places great emphasis on the limitations or demands that the institutional environment imposes on any organizations that try to ensure their own survival, whether through regulatory, normative or cognitive-cultural elements.
+The author also defines the institutional environment as the set of rules and requirements that organizations must respect to obtain the expected support and legitimacy of the environment where they operate.

-Thus, when applying this lens to higher education institutions, it is possible to say that these institutions enable or prevent agents from creating paths within their existing system.(Oftedal et al., 2018) .
-Universities are understood as institutional structures, where contexts are balancing in a network of ideals, rules and formal and informal norms, in addition to beliefs taken in a way that shape behavior and provide contours for organization.
+Thus, applying this lens to higher education institutions, these institutions enable or prevent agents from creating paths within their existing system (Oftedal et al., 2018).
+Universities are therefore institutional structures where contexts are balanced in a network of ideals, rules and formal and informal norms, in addition to the beliefs that may shape behaviors and provide the contours of their organization.